Agency 5: Life Plan

 All education is private and run by limited partners who provide teaching services in collaboration.
 Limited partners are responsible for paying the fees for the dependents under their care.

 The three levels of education – elementary, high school, and tertiary are all critical to the community’s success.
-Elementary and high school (kindergarten to Grade 12, or K12) is compulsory for all the eligible participants.
+Elementary and high school (kindergarten to grade 12, or K12) is compulsory for all the eligible participants.
 This education happens within the community’s physical campus.
 This way, students stay at home, where their parents or guardians can access and monitor them easily.

 Students learn in three 45-minute sessions per day, for 5 days a week.
 Unlike conventional education systems where children have intensive learning sessions, punctuated by lengthy holidays, the community has a year-round academic calendar.